hanren2021/ASA-Spring-Gateway-Sample/Configure Spring Cloud Gateway in Consumption Tier_ACA-internal-URL.md

-# Configure Spring Cloud Gateway in Azure Spring Apps Standard Consumption Plan (with ACA internal URL)
+# Configure Spring Cloud Gateway in Azure Spring Apps Standard consumption plan (with ACA internal URL)

-This article shows you how to configure Spring Cloud Gateway with Azure Spring Apps Standard Consumption Plan.
+This article shows you how to configure Spring Cloud Gateway with Azure Spring Apps Standard consumption plan.

 [Spring Cloud Gateway](https://cloud.spring.io/spring-cloud-gateway/reference/html/) is an open-source gateway built on top of the Spring Framework, which is designed to handle API requests and provide routing, filtering, and load balancing capabilities for microservices architecture.
 It serves as a "front door" for multiple microservices, routing incoming requests to the appropriate service and providing cross-cutting concerns such as security, monitoring, and rate limiting.